CSRD

 Get inspired by our clients

-A brief overview of the CSRD and its requirements
+A brief overview of the CSRD standards and its requirements for corporate sustainability

-In short, the CSRD is the European Union directive designed to increase transparency and accountability in sustainability reporting.
-It requires companies to disclose information on their environmental, social, and governance (ESG) performance.
-CSRD is the most ambitious regulation ever introduced in the field of sustainability demanding new data-driven efforts from companies.
+In short, the CSRD is a European Union directive adopted by the European parliament.
+It builds on the financial reporting directive logic, to increase transparency and accountability in sustainability reporting.
+It is the most ambitious regulation ever introduced in terms of sustainability demanding new data-driven efforts from companies, which are required to disclose information on their environmental, social and governance (ESG) performance.

 There are different application dates for companies subject to this reporting based on their size & financial metrics.
-If you have a doubt by when you need to comply, reach out to our team of expert:
+All EU companies will eventually be affected, but large companies are the first to be impacted.
+If you have a doubt by when you need to comply, reach out to our team of experts:

 Prove that the information source is reliable.